AlexanderPavlenko/buttplug-osc/README.md

 Thanks to [buttplug.io](https://buttplug.io/), this program allows to control ~~numerous supported devices~~ at least ones which I have via [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control).
+Note from Lola vibrateMap does not have complete error checking use with caution.

 ## Usage